 Cookies are not programmes.
 They are simple ’text files’ which are written onto a user's device (PC, Smartphone, Tablet etc) when a user first visits a website.
 They typically contain two pieces of information: a site name and unique user ID.
 The next time the user visits that site, the device checks to see if it has a cookie that is relevant (ie one containing the site name) and sends the information contained in that cookie back to the site.
 Therefore the website can recognise the user's device.

-- Save its users time on this website (so that they do not have to log in more than once in any one session)
+- Save its users time so that they do not have to log in more than once in any one session

 - Personalise a user's experience of this website